ychili/galleries/docs/Manual.rst

 If *search_term* is not given then all galleries in the input are printed.

-**query** supports either unformatted or formatted output.
+**query** supports unformatted output and two methods of formatted output.
 Unformatted output mode prints galleries as the CSV rows appear in the input, plus fieldname headers.
+Rich formatted output mode, selected by ``--format=rich``, uses the `Rich`_ terminal text formatting library to display the output as a table.
+The formatting parameters of Rich's table can be optionally customized with a `Rich table settings`_ file.
-Formatted output mode prints galleries in a table-like format.
+Original formatted output mode, selected by ``--format=format``, prints galleries in a table-like format.
 It requires a "`field formats file`_" so it knows which fields to include, how wide each column in the table should be, and optionally which terminal effects to apply.